The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Mesh sensitivity study

-We perform a mesh sensitivity study to assess the discretization errors of our soft ventricle model.
-We use $N_P=4$ and $P_v=13.8$ kPa as the reference case and perform static inflation experiments with three different mesh densities.
-The three meshes use quadratic quadrilateral shell elements (S8) with full integration, resulting in approximately 70k, 250k, and 400k degrees-of-freedom for the coarse, medium, and fine mesh, respectively.
-Results of the cross-section shape and global deformation are presented in Figures~\ref{fig:valid_cross_section}-\ref{fig:valid_deformation}.
+Next, we perform a mesh sensitivity study to assess the discretization errors of our LIMO soft artificial heart model.
+We use $N_p=4$ and $P_v=13.8$ kPa as the reference case and perform static inflation simulations with three different mesh densities.
+Following Section~\ref{appendix:solver_validation}, we employ quadratic quadrilateral shell elements (S8) with full integration, resulting in approximately 70k, 250k, and 400k degrees of freedom (Ndof) for the coarse, medium, and fine mesh, respectively.
+Figures~\ref{fig:limo_valid_deformation} and \ref{fig:limo_valid_metrics} summarize the resulting deformation patterns and convergence metrics.

-Figures~\ref{fig:valid_cross_section} show the deformed shape of the ventricle at the end of the pressurization period, together with snapshots of the cross-section shape of the device at $y/L=0.5$.
-The coarse mesh is unable to capture fully the buckling of the edge of the device, and the maximum deformations are lower compared to the two finer meshes.
-The medium and fine mesh both capture the buckling of the side of the device well; the maximum deformations are also very close, see Figure~\ref{fig:valid_deformation}.
+Figure~\ref{fig:limo_valid_deformation} compares the final deformed configurations for the three meshes and illustrates the associated cross-sectional evolution at relative height $y/L=0.5$ over the pressurization history (up to the peak actuation pressure).
+The coarse mesh under-resolves the edge buckling and therefore underpredicts the peak deformation relative to the two finer discretizations.
+The medium and fine meshes both capture the dominant buckling pattern and yield nearly indistinguishable deformation envelopes, suggesting mesh convergence of the global shape response.

-In Figure~\ref{fig:valid_deformation}, in addition to the maximum deformation (left) at different times, we show the convergence of the maximum vertical deformation ($w/L$) and the convergence of the chamfer distance.
-The Chamfer distance between two point clouds $P_1 = \{\vec{x}_i \in \mathbb{R}^3\}_{i=1}^n$ and $P_2 = \{\vec{x}_j \in \mathbb{R}^3\}_{j=1}^m$ is defined as the average distance between pairs of nearest neighbors between $P_1$ and $P_2$ i.e.
+To quantify this convergence, Figure~\ref{fig:limo_valid_metrics} reports (left) the maximum vertical deformation ($w/L$) against actuation pressure $P_a$, (center) the convergence of the final maximum vertical deformation at $P_a=60$ kPa, and (right) the Chamfer distance $d_c$ between deformed surface point clouds.
+The Chamfer distance $d_c$ between two point clouds $P_1 = \{\vec{x}_i \in \mathbb{R}^3\}_{i=1}^n$ and $P_2 = \{\vec{x}_j \in \mathbb{R}^3\}_{j=1}^m$ is defined as the average distance between pairs of nearest neighbors between $P_1$ and $P_2$ i.e.